 \section{Introduction}

-The theory of total positivity, concerning itself with matrices with nonnegative minors, was pioneered around 100 years ago by work of Polya, Fekete, Schoenberg and Gantmacher-Krein, see \cite{Karlin,GK:oscillation}.
-It has two eras roughly, the early era before the mid 1990's and the later one, after Lusztig's work \cite{Lusztig94} on total positivity and canonical bases reinvigorated this field, which has now grown very vast.
-For our introduction, we start in the earlier period and recall three theorems which are the theorems of Edrei (1952), Thoma (1964) and Vershik and Kerov (1982).
+The theory of total positivity, concerning itself with matrices with nonnegative minors, was pioneered around 100 years ago by work of P\'olya, Fekete, Schoenberg and Gantmacher-Krein, see \cite{Karlin,GK:oscillation}.
+It has two eras roughly, the early era before the mid 1990's and the later one, after Lusztig's work \cite{Lusztig94} on total positivity and canonical bases reinvigorated the field which has now grown very vast.
+For our introduction, we start in the earlier period and recall three theorems which are the theorems of Edrei (1952), Thoma (1964) and Vershik-Kerov (1982).
 Then we will introduce more modern, but related topics as they arise.